catalystsystem/catalyst-intent/COIF.md

 }
 ```

+The aim is to make the validation layer and output settlement pluggable, meaning the output settlement does not need to know the interface of the validation layer, nor does the validation layer need to conform to a specific standard.

 ### Validation

 Compliant Validation contracts MUST implement the `IOutputValidator` interface to expose valid payloads collected from other chains.